Realisability for Infinitary Intuitionistic Set Theory: Introduction

 \section{Introduction}

-Realisability formalises that a statement can be established \textit{effectively} or \textit{explicitly}: for example, in order to \textit{realise} a statement of the form $\forall{x}\exists{y}\phi$, one needs to come up with a uniform method of obtaining a suitable $y$ from any given $x$.
+Realisability formalises how a statement can be \textit{effectively} or \textit{explicitly} established.
+For example, in order to \textit{realise} a statement of the form $\forall{x}\exists{y}\phi$ according to Kleene's realisability semantics for arithmetic \cite{Kleene1945}, one needs to come up with a uniform method of obtaining a suitable $y$ from any given $x$.
 Such a \textit{method} is often taken to be a Turing program.
 Realisability originated as a formalisation of intuitionistic semantics.
-Indeed, it turned out to be well-chosen in this respect: the Curry-Howard-isomorphism shows that proofs in intuitionistic arithmetic correspond---in an effective way---to programs realising the statements they prove, see, e.g, van Oosten's book \cite{vanOosten2002} for a general introduction to realisability.
+Indeed, it turned out to be well-chosen in this respect: the Curry-Howard-isomorphism shows that proofs in intuitionistic arithmetic correspond---in an effective way---to programs realising the statements they prove, see, e.g, van Oosten's survey \cite{vanOosten2002} for a general introduction to realisability.

 From a certain perspective, however, Turing programs are quite limited as a formalisation of the concept of \textit{effective method}.
 Hodges \cite{Hodges} argued that mathematicians rely (at least implicitly) on a concept of effectivity that goes far beyond Turing computability, allowing effective procedures to apply to transfinite and uncountable objects.
 Koepke's \cite{Koepke} Ordinal Turing Machines (OTMs) provide a natural approach for modelling transfinite effectivity.